david-fong/okiidoku/README.md

 - generate puzzles
 - find all solutions to a puzzle using logic and brute-force
 - (WIP) efficiently(?) put full grids in a canonical form
-- (WIP) archive collections of grids in highly-compressed form
+- (WIP) archive collections of grids in compressed form

-It supports parametric grid size of dimensions 9x9, 16x16, 25x25, ..., 256x256, etc.
+It supports parametric grid size of dimensions 9x9, 16x16, 25x25, ..., 256x256, etc. and uses template meta-programming to allow optimizing for each case.

 In the future, it will have language bindings for WASM/JS and Python.